philipce/nifty/README.md

 - Use the included project file in Xcode
 - Install with the Swift Package Manager

+Nifty is being developed on Ubuntu and macOS; whatever route you go, make sure your version is up to date.
+Also, goal is to stay current as Swift develops, so make sure to [install the latest release](https://swift.org/getting-started/).

 ##### Docker

 The `niftyswift/nifty` repo on Docker Hub comes with Swift and all the libraries installed!
-It even has a base project already set up, so you can just start writing Nifty code.
+It even has a base project already set up, so you can just start coding with Nifty.

 If you don't have Docker set up already, go [here](https://docs.docker.com/engine/installation/).

 Once Docker is set up, the remaining steps are easy:
 - Pull down the image and start the container: `docker run -it niftyswift/nifty` – this will start a shell inside the container, within a preconfigured project folder
 - Write your code (e.g. `vi main.swift`)
-- Run `swift build` – this will pull down the Nifty library code
+- Execute `swift run` – this will pull down the Nifty library code, compile your code, and run your executable (e.g. `.build/debug/myapp`)
-- Execute your program with `.build/debug/myapp`

 If you've already got a project on your host machine, you can mount it when you start the container and edit locally, e.g. `docker run -v /home/myapp:/myapp -it niftyswift/nifty`